BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 ## TAME THE BEAST

-*Somewhere in the wilderness, a lone Troll is causing havoc, smashing its way through nearby settlements and leaving devastation in its wake.
-The Troll poses an immediate threat to two rival Battle Companies, both of who need it to be brought down.
-As the two companies track the Troll, they spy each other in the distance.
-Hunting the Troll has now become a show of dominance as well as a necessity.*

 **STARTING POSITIONS**

 A single Cave Troll is placed in the centre of the board.
 Both players roll a D6, with the highest scoring player choosing their table edge.
 They then place their Battle Company within 12" of their chosen edge.
 Their opponent then places their Battle Company within 12" of the opposite board edge.

 **OBJECTIVES**

 Both companies have made it their mission to slay the Troll, whichever is successful will vastly increase its status within the ranks of their army.

 The game continues until either the Troll has been slain, or no other models remain on the board.

 - **Victory** — Your Battle Company has slain the Troll.
 - **Defeat** — Your Opponent's Battle Company has slain the Troll.